EYFS week beginning 22nd February 2021

 - Practice their dressing and undressing skills; taking their socks off, pulling their trousers up, pulling their top off of their head.

 - Encourage your children to tidy their own toys away!

-- See the attached document: Rhythm Kids and complete the actions with your child as you sing.
+- See the document: Rhythm Kids, attached at the bottom of this page, and complete the actions with your child as you sing.